 - 1. A student must work entirely alone or in assigned groups/teams - 2.
 A student may not share information about any aspect of the exam with any student who has not already taken the exam this year, or its equivalent in future years - 3.
 A student must direct all questions concerning the exam or homework assignment to the course instructor - 4.
 It is the student's responsibility to obtain clarification from the course instructor if there are questions concerning how these requirements apply within a particular course - 5.
 A student shall not plagiarize.
-Plagiarism includes, but is not limited to: - 1.
-Presenting another's writing, ideas, research, etc., as one's own original work - 2.
-Using a figure, table, or data from another's work and failing to acknowledge the source - 3.
-Lengthy paraphrasing without appropriate acknowledgement, including one's own previous work if published - 4.
-Use of images, tables, data, text, etc., from open sources without crediting the source and citing in accordance with the publisher's wishes
+Plagiarism includes, but is not limited to: i) presenting another's writing, ideas, research, etc., as one's own original work; ii) using a figure, table, or data from another's work and failing to acknowledge the source; iii) lengthy paraphrasing without appropriate acknowledgement, including one's own previous work if published; and iv) use of images, tables, data, text, etc., from open sources without crediting the source and citing in accordance with the publisher's wishes